oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 A path MUST be composed of zero or more path segments joined together by forward slashes (`/`).

-Paths starting with a forward slash (`/`) are absolute paths, and the first path segment MUST be the qualified name of a model element, e.g. an entity container.
-The remaining path after the second forward slash is interpreted relative to that model element.

 ::: funnelweb
 A path is a `ModelElement` whose parent is the model element that "hosts" the path.
 For example, the `$Type` of a property is constructed with the property as `host`